percona/k8spsmdb-docs/docs/backups.md

 Also, logical backups are stable, while physical backups are available since the Operator version 1.14.0 and still have the **technical preview stauts**.

-Additionally, physical backups have the following two limitations:

-* physical backups can't be used in the cluster with [arbiter nodes](arbiter.md),

-* physical backups can't be restored on the clusters with [non-voting members](arbiter.md#adding-non-voting-nodes),

-* physical backups are currently not compatible with [point-in-time recovery](backups-pitr.md).

 !!! warning

     Logical backups made with the Operator versions before 1.9.0 are